 Spring and summer in Virginia are the perfect times to enjoy the outdoors at home.
 Whether it’s a graduation party, a 4th of July cookout, or a good old-fashioned family reunion, decks are a popular gathering place for good food and great memories.
 But happy occasions can be dangerous when a larger-than-normal crowd puts extra stress on a failing deck.
 In honor of Deck Safety Month, let's take a look at the problem and ways to ensure your deck is safe for your warm-weather celebrations.

 A 5-year study by the Consumer Product Safety Commission (CPSC) revealed that outdoor decks and porches' failure has dramatically increased in recent years.
 Based on their statistics, 224,000 people have been injured by faulty outdoor structures since 2003, including 18,000 serious injuries resulting from a complete collapse.
 Virginians are being affected too.

 The problem?
 Of the 40 million deck structures in the United States, an estimated half are not built to regulate building codes.
 Here at NNINS, we often see decks aged out of the current VA state residential code during home insurance inspections.
 We also see some that were built without any building permit at all.
 Permits are not only required for most decks, they ensure your deck is well-built according to architectural guidelines for safety.

 When you're buying a new home and your deck was built without a permit or you’re not sure if it was, get it professionally inspected by a structural engineer or decking contractor that is licensed in Virginia.
 Do the same before you hire someone to build a new deck.
 You can check out a prospective contractor with a name and zip code or license number.

-1. Is your deck nailed to your house?
+1. Your deck is nailed to the house.